TIBCOSoftware/vscode-extension-mashling/README.md

 * Once the file is downloaded run the command : code --install-extension mashling-yaml-validation-0.0.1.vsix

 * Alternatively You can manually install a VS Code extension packaged in a .vsix file.
 Using the Install from VSIX... command in the Extensions View command drop-down, or the Extensions: Install from VSIX... command in the Command Palette, point to the .vsix file.

+* For Yaml support external schema url should be added in .vscode/settings.json file.

+* In vscode/settings.json, add following lines of code :

+**.vscode/settings.json**

+    "json.schemas": [
+       {
+          "fileMatch": [ "mashling.yaml","mashling.eyaml","mashling.yml","mashling.eyml" ],
+          "url": "./yamlSchema.json"
+       }
+    ]

+Here url should point to relative path to the schema in current directory.
+Schema for Yaml is present in the following path: client/MashlingJsonSchemas/yamlSchema.json.
+Download the schema and add it into the current directory.

+*
 ```

 ## Known Issues